anelendata/handoff/docs/remote_config.md

 external_id=<your-external-id>  # You may/maynot need this
 region = us-east-1
 ```
+in `.aws/credentials`.
+The repository contains convenience shell scripts
-in `.aws/credentials`, you can assume role and export the temporary keys
+at `bin`.
+You can assume role and export the temporary keys
 (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN)
 with the following command:
 ```